Eric is a writer with an interest in vintage toys and nostalgia, particularly from the '70s and '80s.

 The Castle theme had been big with Lego going back to the late '70s and early '80s.
 Back then the horses were made from Lego bricks, but not long after they started to produce horse figures.
 This small set was part of a much greater kingdom of knight sets.

 Oh, and the ghost glows in the dark.
 Cool!

 The Western Theme

-The desperadoes pictured below are Flatfoot Thompson, Dewey Cheatum and Black Bart.
+The desperadoes pictured above are Flatfoot Thompson, Dewey Cheatum, and Black Bart.